Last Updated: October 23, 2023

 Consider the following scenarios:

 Purchase 10 BTC for £80,000.
 Gift half of them to your husband.
-Then you each sell 5 BTC for £50,000 (for a total of £100,000).
-Capital gains are £20,000, but split across two individuals so below the £11,300 threshold per person.
+Then you each sell five BTC for £50,000 (for a total of £100,000).
+Capital gains are £20,000 but split across two individuals so below the £12,300 threshold per person.
 Therefore no capital gains taxes are due.
-Nonetheless, since the disposition value per person exceeds four times the allowance (£45,200), a filing still needs to be made.
+Nonetheless, since the disposition value per person exceeds four times the allowance (£49,200), a filing still needs to be made.

-The HMRC requires share pool accounting when calculating the cost basis of a coin disposition (CoinTracker offers this option in the settings for UK users).
-When you spend/sell/trade cryptocurrency, you will be treated as disposing them in the following order:
+HMRC requires share pool accounting when calculating the cost basis of a coin disposition (CoinTracker offers this option in the settings for United Kingdom based users).
+When you spend/sell/trade cryptocurrency, you will be treated as disposing them in the following order.

 - Same Day Rule: coins acquired on the same day as the disposal are consumed first